ygsiro/windows-codecs/wincodecs/IWICMetadataQueryReader.md

 ### GetEnumerator - Parameter

-1. *ppIEnumString* - A pointer to a variable that receives a pointer to the IEnumString interface for the enumerator that contains query strings that can be used in the current IWICMetadataQueryReader.
+1. *ppIEnumString* - A pointer to a variable that receives a pointer to the IEnumString interface for the enumerator that contains query strings that can be used in the current **IWICMetadataQueryReader**.

 ### GetEnumerator - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### GetEnumerator - Remarks